karakayamert949/k-nearest-classifier-computer-vision/README.md

 # Overview
-k-nearest claffier implementation in python
+k-nearest classifier implementation in python

 I used CIFAR-10 dataset for this project